 Dispute resolution under the subcontract

-Four methods of dispute resolution exist under the Standard Building Subcontract (SBCSub):
+In addition to negotiation, four methods of dispute resolution exist under the JCT Standard Building Sub-Contract (SBCSub):

 • mediation